mdxabu/mdxabu.github.io/content/techlog/zed.md

 While Zed's AI features aren’t fully polished yet, they’re definitely usable.
 The overall experience is very smooth, especially if you’re into AI-assisted development.

 Zed offers a lot of great features, and I’ve highlighted some of my favorites that really set it apart from other editors.
-Even if you're not ready to make the switch, I highly encourage you to give it a try—it's an awesome editor, and I think you’ll love using it.
+Even if you're not ready to make the switch, I highly encourage you to give it a try.
+It's an awesome editor, and I think you’ll love using it.

 Below is my settings.json file configuration: